 Here’s why we’re doing this:

-- Voters want something done about climate change, and a strong majority in every Washington county are willing to prioritize it over the economy, if necessary.
+- Voters want something done to regulate CO2, and a strong majority in every Washington county are willing to prioritize it over the economy, if necessary.

 - Legislative solutions are likely to produce better vetted bills than public initiatives.
-In 2019, the Legislature passed the landmark 100% Clean Energy bill with broad industry and stakeholder engagement.
-The Cap & Invest bill (SB5981) is being developed with the same inclusive methodology.
+In 2019, the Legislature passed the landmark 100% Clean Power bill with broad industry and stakeholder engagement.

-- California’s Cap & Trade system is out-performing expectations, combined with sector-specific measures, achieving its 2020 carbon reduction goals while the economy expanded at double the rate of the country as a whole.
+- California’s Cap program is out-performing expectations, combining with sector-specific measures to achieve the state’s 2020 carbon reduction goals several years early while the economy expanded at double the rate of the country as a whole.
 “California is proving that smart climate policies are good for our economy and good for the planet,” said Governor Newsom.
 Recent research indicates that the program has been consistent with a shrinking “environmental justice gap” and the majority of California Climate Investments, directly funded from Cap auction proceeds, have gone to projects benefiting priority populations.

 System Requirements & Principles

-- Harmonious with existing laws, such as the Washington Clean Energy Transformation Act (2019), and consider sun-setting laws and regulations that are no-longer needed.
+- Harmonize with our existing laws, rules and programs, such as the Washington Clean Energy Transformation Act (2019), and consider sun-setting laws and regulations that are no-longer needed.

 - Work with us as part of the coalition working with the legislature to develop and enact Cap & Invest in Washington state.